kjappelbaum/elnbot/README.md

 ## How to run it

-For simple testing without upload on EPFL internal serves, one can host it on glitch.
-If the upload to the samba share for images is needed, it is important to have the corresponding share mounted in the filesystem.
+For simple testing without upload on EPFL internal servers, one can host it on [glitch](https://glitch.com/).
+If the upload to the samba share for images is needed, it is important to have the corresponding share mounted in the filesystem of the server which is running the bot.

+Environmental variables that need to be set:

+- `TELEGRAM_TOKEN`: Telegram token for the bot.
+- `IMAGE_STORAGE_PATH`: Path at which the samba share for image upload is mounted.